31 August – 2 September 2020, online

 The Lisbon Screenings, organized by Portugal Film – Portuguese Film Agency, is an activity that aims to give visibility to upcoming Portuguese cinema.
 Concentrating films, producers, directors and international decision makers in one place, the screenings will present a selection of new titles, short and feature films, to directors and programmers of festivals, invited exclusively for the event.

-More information at: www.indielisboa.com/en/lisbonscreenings
+More information and full programme at: indielisboa.com/en/lisbonscreenings

 Portuguese Film Fund